data-umbrella/data-umbrella.github.io/_posts/2025-07-15-esther-zenodo.md

 ---
 layout: post
 title:  Intro to Zenodo - Advancing Open Science
-description: Learn about a eneral data repository where any research output can be shared and preserved for the long term, increasing their visibility and impact.
+description: Learn about a general data repository where any research output can be shared and preserved for the long term, increasing its visibility and impact.
 date: 2025-07-15 08:01:35 +0300
 image: '/images/blogs/blog-zenodo.png'
 tags: [opensource]